 c) a recent change in regulation

 7. Quickly involve your team and your other Key Stakeholders.
 Do not wait until you have a solution; make them part of the solution.
 Team members and other Key Stakeholders have the ability to promote corrective actions by shifting business priorities, and reaffirming their support for your project.
 If not involved early, this support becomes harder to obtain.
+More reasons to involve Key Stakeholders in Monitoring and Controlling are:

 a) Those who helped make the plan are best